unicef/publicgoods-toolkit/policy.md

 development cycle helps surface problems and can better protect users and save resources down the line.

-As you read through privacy by design guidelines, consider how the open aspects of your DPG project can help you better understand and build for privacy.
+As you read through privacy guidelines, consider how the open aspects of your DPG project can help you better understand and build for privacy.
 Recall that areas of “openness” are all points of potential collaboration.
 For example, could collectively drafting